The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Dhaulagiri has a death rate of approximately 15%, placing it firmly in the dangerous category.
 The standard northeast ridge route involves sustained climbing on exposed terrain with significant avalanche hazard, particularly at the base of the upper mountain where climbers traverse beneath serac-hung slopes.
 The mountain is notorious for sudden weather changes, as storms building in the Himalayan foothills tend to funnel directly into the Kali Gandaki valley.

 Historically Dhaulagiri was considered the tallest mountain in the world for about thirty years in the early 19th century, before surveying established Everest’s priority.
-Today it receives modest expedition traffic — far less than Everest, Cho Oyu, or Manaslu — and retains more of the expeditionary feel that has been largely lost on more commercialized peaks.
+Today it receives modest expedition traffic — far less than Everest, Cho Oyu, or Manaslu — and retains more of the expeditionary feel that has been largely lost on the more commercialized peaks.
+For climbers working through the 14 Peaks, Dhaulagiri is a genuine test that separates dedicated alpinists from eight-thousander tourists.

 Manaslu has emerged in the past two decades as the second most commercially climbed eight-thousander after Everest, in part because of its designation as a “safer Everest alternative” for aspiring high-altitude climbers.
 That reputation is partially deserved and partially dangerous.
-The death rate runs around 10%, driven primarily by avalanches — the 2012 season saw 11 climbers die in a single slab avalanche at Camp III.
+The death rate on Manaslu runs around 10%, driven primarily by avalanches — the 2012 season saw 11 climbers die in a single slab avalanche at Camp III, underscoring that Manaslu is not a forgiving mountain.

 The standard northeast face route involves classic Himalayan climbing: glacier travel through the lower mountain, fixed rope sections through the upper icefall, and a long summit ridge that has become controversial because many commercial expeditions turn around at a “fore-summit” well short of the true top.
-Climbers pursuing the 14 Peaks specifically need to confirm true-summit ascents.
+Climbers pursuing the 14 Peaks specifically need to confirm true-summit ascents, and recent years have seen scrutiny applied to historical Manaslu claims.
+Our full Manaslu guide covers this in detail.

 Nanga Parbat is the ninth-highest mountain in the world and the western anchor of the Himalaya, rising 4,600 meters from the Indus Valley floor in a single dramatic face — the Rupal Face, the tallest mountain face on earth.
 The mountain earned its nickname, the “Killer Mountain,” long before its first successful ascent: more than 30 climbers died on its slopes during German and Austrian attempts in the 1930s and 1940s.